DAY 2 | THURSDAY, 11 SEPTEMBER 2025

 AI-powered personalisation: Transforming learning journeys through skill alignment and data-driven insights

-This session explores the cutting-edge applications of AI in learning experience platforms (LXPs) Through conversations on:
+This session explores the cutting-edge applications of AI in learning experience platforms (LXPs) through conversations on:

 - Harnessing AI to assess skill gaps and recommend personalised learning journeys.